-The ordinance, which was put forth by Ald.
-Brendan Reilly (42nd), calls for no more tavern licenses to be issued in an area bordered by Illinois Street to the north, the Chicago River to the south, State Street to the east and Wells Street to the west.
-A stretch of Franklin Street from Huron Street to Ontario Street is also listed among the proposed moratorium zone.
+The ordinance, which was introduced last month by Ald.
+Brendan Reilly (42nd), calls for no additional licenses to be issued for the sale of alcohol for consumption on the premises in the area bordered by Illinois Street to the north, the Chicago River to the south, State Street to the east and Wells Street to the west.

 Want more?
 Discuss this article and others on RedEye's Facebook page.